top of page

 • Warm or seasonal signature drinks

-Cocktail parties also give you more flexibility.
-Guests can come and go, conversations flow naturally, and you’re free to enjoy your own gathering instead of managing courses.
+Cocktail parties also give us more flexibility.
+Guests can come and go, conversations flow naturally, and we’re free to enjoy our own gathering instead of managing courses.

 Winter Cocktail Party Menu Ideas (Easy + Elevated)